alice0meta/TagTime/README.md

  -->
 The `editor` key will change the editor tagtime uses to open files - for instance, `"editor": "vim +"` for vim.

-The `macros` key can be a dictionary of {search:replacement} to modify your tags - for instance, if `"macros": {"foo": "spam eggs"}` and you enter "foo foobar" it will be transformed into "spam eggs foobar".
+The `macros` key can be a dictionary of `{search:replacement}` to modify your tags - for instance, if `"macros": {"foo": "spam eggs"}` and you enter `foo foobar` it will be transformed into `spam eggs foobar`.
+It can also be the name of a file!

 The `ping_sound` key can be a sound file to ping, instead of the default.